ckormanyos/wide-integer/README.md

 At the moment, the digit range of wide-integer is limited to the granularity of the full limb type.
-This means that less-common bit counts that would require non-full use of the limbs are not supported.
-It is not possible with this library, for instance, to synthesize, let's say, a 61-bit integral type.
+This means that less-common bit counts requiring the use of non-full limbs are not supported.
+It is **not** possible with this library, for instance, to synthesize, let's say, a 61-bit integral type.

 This can have performance impact.
 If you would like